 Anger about AI Audiobook Voices

 Many audiobook fans are “narrator-motivated”, meaning, they would happily buy an audiobook from an author they don’t know, or in a genre they don’t usually favor, as long as it is narrated by their favorite.
 “I would listen to him/her read the phonebook!” is a popular line.
-New authors trying to get into the audiobook business can get a strong start if they can hire a popular voice actor because the talent will bring their own fanbase and avenues of promotion.

 And the die-hard audiobook narrator fans are actively angry about AI voices for audiobooks!
 They fear that the market will be smaller for their favorite human voices.
 And they feel it is simply shitty to do this at all because the narrator is so important for our audiobook experience.

 For new voice actors or lesser-known ones doing niche titles, this is an even bigger problem.
-They don’t have much of a fanbase and they still have to be more expensive than AI voices.
-It will be hard for them to compete and their livelihood is even more threatened by this development.
+They don’t have much of a fanbase, and they still have to be more expensive than AI voices.
+It will be hard for them to compete, and their livelihood is even more threatened by this development.

-For those of us listening to audiobooks every day, loving our favorite narrators dearly, and basically living and breathing audiobooks, the whole discussion about AI voices for audiobooks can feel a bit like a slap in the face because an audiobook is a very intimate experience.
 You have a person in your ear, telling you a story, eliciting emotions in you.
-The idea that this very human, very personal side of it gets ignored and we would have to listen to a robot voice feels foreign and worrying.
+The idea that this very human, very personal side of it gets ignored, and we would have to listen to a robot voice, feels foreign and worrying.
 It devalues our beloved voice actors as well as our own aural experience.

-I can also see a vicious circle in the making here: Indie authors wanting to bring out their first audio, scared of the investment, choosing AI because it is a bit cheaper, then their audiobook won’t sell and they won’t bring out their books in audio format again “because it isn’t worth it”.
-The audiobook market is very distinct from the ebook market and needs its own marketing.
-Audiobooks as an afterthought hardly work.
-And they definitely won’t work if new authors try to save on the voice talent!
+I can also see a vicious circle in the making here: Indie authors wanting to bring out their first audio, scared of the investment, choosing AI because Amazon Audible offers it for free, then their audiobook won’t generate royalties, and they won’t bring out their books in audio format again, “because it isn’t worth it”.

 Audible and ACX